Product Maintenance Guide: Greenhouses

-- A neat trick for removing grime from between the joints and windows of both your greenhouse and potting shed is to use a plastic label from one of your plants.
+- A neat trick for removing grime from between the joints and windows of your greenhouse is to use a plastic label from one of your plants.

 - Throw out all the dead and dying plants and pick off damaged or infected leaves.

-- Remove all the containers, work tables and plant pots from your greenhouse or potting shed and use a vacuum cleaner to remove all the debris.
+- Remove all the containers, work tables and plant pots from your greenhouse and use a vacuum cleaner to remove all the debris.

 - If some of the plants are tender, put them inside or in a shed.
 If you think the cleaning process isn't going to take too long, you can wrap your plants in a fleece and place them outside.

 - If your greenhouse includes planting beds, you will need to weed them thoroughly.

 In your greenhouse, pests represent a destructive force against plants and vegetables.
 Thoroughly cleaning both offers the best foundations for pest control, however you will also need to consider the following;

 - Common pests in warm, humid conditions include aphids, red spider mites and mealy bugs.
 Setting yellow sticky traps, pepper spray or creating 'biological control' through the introduction of predatory insects should therefore be considered.

 - Either way, daily observations are recommended – pests can multiply rapidly, especially in the humid environment of a greenhouse.